Tight $N$-observable uncertainty relations and their experimental demonstrations: Introduction

+To capture the incompatibility of noncommuting observables as tight as possible is one of the most important pursuit in physical research of the uncertainty relation.
+Moreover, universality is always the core issue concerned in physics, which means it is extremely valuable to derive some uncertainty relations for $N$-observable $(N\ge2)$.
+For example, in addition to the pairwise observables, there generally exist the multi-incompatible-observable sets such as tricomponent vectors of angular momentum \cite{dufei} and three Pauli matrices \cite{ourexp1}.
+Therefore it is necessary and significant to obtain uncertainty relations for $N (N\ge2)$ observables.
+We notice that (\ref{mbppro}) and (\ref{mbpsum}) can be further optimized and extended nontrivially to cope with any number of observables.

-Following we first derive two $N$-observable $(N\ge2)$ uncertainty relations, one in multiplicative form and another in additive form of variances, and then perform an experiment with single-photon measurement on triple spin operators in spin-1/2 system to test their validity.
+Following we first derive two $N$-observable $(N\ge2)$ uncertainty relations, one in multiplicative form and the other in additive form of variances, and then perform an experiment with single-photon measurement on triple spin operators in the spin-1/2 system to test their validity.